gabilemos0/mario-jump-game/README.md

 Super Mario - Jumping Game 🍄
 </h1>

-<p align="center">Criado um jogo do super mario de pulo para fins de aprendizado usando HTML, CSS and JS. </p>
+<p align="center">Created a super mario jumping game for learning purposes using HTML, CSS and JS. </p>
 <p align="center"> I used a Youtube video as the base of the project and added some improvements like sounds, score, levels and button to restart the game. </p>

 <hr>